Norbar Torque: Global offices and calibration laboratories

 Since 1996 Norbar has been establishing overseas offices for the purpose of product distribution and service.
 Norbar Torque Tools Pty.
 Ltd in Australia was the first and was then followed by the United States, New Zealand, Singapore and China.
 On 1 January 2012, Norbar's wholly owned trading and service company opened for business in Mumbai, India.
 The companies in Australia, USA, Singapore and China each have a calibration laboratory with a similar scope of ability to the UKAS accredited laboratory in the United Kingdom.
 Each of these laboratories has accreditation by a local third party body; NATA in the case of Australia, NVLAP for USA, SAC-SINGLAS for Singapore and TAF for China.

 Directors

-The directors include a grandchild of the founder, Bill Brodey.
+The previous directors included a grandchild of the founder, Bill Brodey.
 Neill Brodey joined Norbar in 1987 following a degree in Mechanical Engineering from Loughborough University and having worked at Coles Cranes and Harris Graphics.
+He retired from the company in 2025.